 So much rises and falls on leadership.
 One of the things I've learned over the years is how important my own leadership development and constant growth in leadership matters.
 I'm constantly reading, being coached, and learning from the best people I can.
 I'm trying to learn from multiple disciplines including businesses, churches, the social sector, studies in innovation, and more.
 You can certainly create your own learning environment and curriculum, or you can let me do the work for you and save you time and money in the process by curating some of the best in leadership and personal growth.
 Increase your productivity, leadership ability, emotional intelligence, and personal character by joining me for monthly coaching or network coaching with peers.
 I have a number of sessions I can lead over various lengths of time dealing with systems, strategy, innovation, visioneering, team collaboration and dynamics, culture, values-creation, and multiplying leaders to multiply impact.

-Carver Policy Governance is a model for Board oversight and staff leadership and management through a single accountable leader.
-In the non-church world, this would be the CEO, but also works well when applied to a Lead Pastor or non-profit ministry Director who is governed by a Board of Elders or Trustees.
-The Lead Pastor or Executive Director is given organizational ends to pursue within boundaries called Executive Limitations.
+Policy Governance is a model for Board oversight and staff leadership and management through a single accountable leader.
+I specialize in Carver Policy Governance® to help non-profits and churches move from working boards to governance boards based on solid policies and accountability to ends.
 This gives a high level of accountability with a high level of freedom, resulting in a high level of desired outcome.
-Too often, in church settings, the Board can move into management or move around the Lead Pastor to staff or even volunteers through committees or through the power of board membership.
-Creating a clear understanding of the boundaries of governance, management, and policies, Carver Governance can help streamline your organization while also increasing accountability.
-This can increase both the Pastor or Executive Director's ability to lead and the Board's ability to hold the pastor accountable.
-Learn about how Carver could be used in your setting and get help transitioning or just starting from scratch with a new church or non-profit.
+Creating a clear understanding of the boundaries of governance, management, and policies, Carver Governance can help streamline your organization while also increasing accountability and give clarity to roles so often confused in the relationship between the Executive Director, Pastor, or Founder and the Board.
+This can increase both the leader's ability to lead and the Board's ability to hold the leader accountable to the organizational purpose.
+Learn about how policy governance could be used in your setting and get help transitioning or just starting from scratch with a new church or non-profit.

 Results-Based Conversations are often used to help a team or group move beyond being stuck, to move from “ideas” to action, or to create collaborative energy toward shared strategic outcomes.